Photographs of Stonewall and Beyond by Fred W. McDarrah

 As part of the national celebration of the 50th anniversary of the Stonewall uprising, the Museum of the City of New York presents PRIDE: Photographs of Stonewall and Beyond by Fred W. McDarrah, featuring Fred W. McDarrah’s images of the initial Stonewall uprising, portraits of significant figures in the LGBTQ rights movement, and photographs of pride marches, protests, and public events for the LGBTQ community.
 PRIDE is a companion exhibition to The Voice of the Village: Fred W. McDarrah Photographs and a critical component of the Museum’s Stonewall50 series of exhibitions and programming PRIDE = POWER!

-PRIDE: Photographs of Stonewall and Beyond by Fred W. McDarrah is made possible in part by Jeffrey A. Schoenfeld; Rosita Sarnoff and Beth Sapery; and the LGBTQ+ Museum.
+PRIDE: Photographs of Stonewall and Beyond by Fred W. McDarrah is made possible in part by the Calamus Foundation, New York; Jeffrey A. Schoenfeld; Rosita Sarnoff and Beth Sapery; and the LGBTQ+ Museum.
+Additional support provided by the Champions of PRIDE, a collective of generous individuals in celebration of the 50th Anniversary of the Stonewall uprising.